MarshallEvergreen/quiz-challenge/Planning/ArchitectureProposal.md

 ![Alt text](./QuizEngineArchitecture.svg)

-In summary, the plan would be to develop the quiz engine logic which sits on top of a database solution which can be easily swapped out.
+In summary, the plan would be to develop the quiz engine logic (Business Logic) which sits on top of a database solution (Service Database) which can be easily swapped out.
 This would allow development of the core functionality and unit test it against a simple mock database.
 Once a production solution has been decided this connection can be tested with a simple set of integration tests.